 From here, create your routine.
 You likely already have some habits formed that are second-nature to you, like brushing your teeth or making your bed.
 You don’t usually give these habits a second thought, which is the goal in forming new habits.
 At some point, you want your new habits to feel like they are just another part of the day instead of an extra burden.
 A trick to adding in new tasks is to stack them with habits you already have.
 If you want to walk on your lunch break, put your running shoes next to your fridge or by your lunchbox at work.
 Establishing systems for change makes all the difference.

 Temptations, fatigue, and other external factors will play into your life as you pursue your new goals.
 It is important to consider your reactions to different scenarios that may come up so you can stick to your goal.
 With this, you can identify the things that may get in your way and determine how you want to handle them as they come up so that nothing gets you off track, at least for long.
 When you do get sidetracked or pushed off course, remember to reserve judgment and practice self-compassion.
 No one is perfect, and life is often complicated even when we don’t want it to be.
 The important thing is to never let these obstacles keep you down so long that you lose sight of what you really want.

 Finally, committing to the plan you set can help to solidify the promises you are making to yourself.
 For most people, things don’t feel real until we can see them on paper.
 In some cases, signing a contract with yourself can make it feel more serious and encourage greater commitment.
 Coaching is another great way to further develop the art of discipline and build new habits, whether for exercise, diet, or any other part of your well-being.
-Once our gym is open, we will be offering personal training and nutrition coaching services to help you get the support you need to accomplish your goals.
-Stay tuned for more details coming soon!
+Contact us to learn more about STAC coaching services to support your health and fitness!